Thai King writes messages of love for nation amid protests

-BANGKOK (REUTERS) - Thailand's King Maha Vajiralongkorn wrote messages of national unity and love on Tuesday (Nov 10) during a visit to the north-east of the country two days after protesters sent him a letter demanding royal reforms that would curb his powers.
+BANGKOK • Thailand's King Maha Vajiralongkorn wrote messages of national unity and love on Tuesday during a visit to the north-east of the country two days after protesters sent him a letter demanding royal reforms that would curb his powers.

 "We all love and care for each other.
 Take care of the country, help each other protect our country with goodness for prosperity and protect Thainess," the King wrote in a message to the governor of Udon Thani province.

-On a picture of himself and the Queen that was brought by one of the crowd of well-wishers, the King wrote: "Love the nation, love the people, cherish Thainess, real happiness."
+On a picture of himself and Queen Suthida that was brought by one of many well-wishers, the King wrote: "Love the nation, love the people, cherish Thainess, real happiness."

 Thousands of protesters marched to the Grand Palace in Bangkok on Sunday, getting within a few dozen metres of the walls despite a police blockade and a burst of water cannon, to send a message to the King.

-Shattering a longstanding taboo on criticising the monarchy, they have demanded the departure of former junta leader Prayuth Chan-ocha as prime minister, a new constitution and reforms that would reduce his powers.
+Shattering a longstanding taboo on criticising the monarchy, they have demanded the departure of former junta leader Prayut Chan-o-cha as prime minister, a new Constitution and reforms that would reduce the King's powers.

 "When the King truly cherishes democracy, all people will find happiness," the protesters said.

-Last week, the King made his first comments on the protesters.
-In brief remarks, he said "we love them all the same" and described Thailand as a land of compromise.
+The King made his first comments on the protesters last week in which he said "we love them all the same" and describing Thailand as a land of compromise.